 This is the type of learning in which an individual perceives various incidents, and objects through their sense organs and is able to understand and improve their response to stimuli.
 For example, distinguishing between various odours, able to separate different shades of colours.

 - Conceptual Learning

 This form of learning refers to understanding the concepts and ideas more extensively and perceiving the object without it being in its concrete form.
 After this, individuals start thinking in abstract terms.
 For example, maths is a subject that teaches you concepts rather than rote learning formulas and equations.

 - Appreciative Learning

 Appreciation and learning go hand in hand to build capacity.
 In this type of learning, ideas, attitude, and mental disposition that is related to a positive feeling of mind play a role in enhancing values.
-For example, if a child is appreciated for behavior or value that he has acquired, he will tend to repeat it to get a similar positive feeling in his mind.
+For example, if a child is appreciated for behaviour or value that he has acquired, he will tend to repeat it to get a similar positive feeling in his mind.

 - Associative Learning

 This type of learning states that ideas and experiences are mentally linked to each other.
-An individual tries to relate the mental image of past experience with new experiences.
+An individual tries to relate the mental image of past experiences with new experiences.
 For example, if a child touches a hot iron, he will associate it with pain and will be conditioned to not touch it again.

 Check out: CTET Child Development Theories